Explore content

 Explore attribute tables

-The about view for tables and feature layers includes an attribute table with Name, Type, and Action fields.
-The Action column may contain a chart icon which if selected, generates a table based on that field.
-The following conditions must be met for a field to be eligible for charts.
+The about view for tables and feature layers includes an attribute table in which certain fields display a chart icon.
+If selected, the icon generates a chart or table based on that field.
+The following conditions must be met for a field to be eligible for charts:

 • The field must be of string (text), numeric, or date type.
 For string fields, the count of unique values must be less than 20.
 For date fields, the service must support SQL expressions.